CnCNet/ts-ddraw/README.md

 TODO
 ----

-  * alt-tab (minimize on lost focus, restore on refocus)
   * windowed mode
   * Blt method (any stretched element missing in menu like previews and some buttons)
   * optimize text drawing in menu